 Katherine made her debut with Houston Grand Opera in 2012, performing as part of their East/West Chamber Opera series, in a premier of New Arrivals.
 “Katherine Jolly, also making her HGO debut, employed tender and expressive soprano vocals to make her portrayal of Iris poignant and unforgettable”, Operaworld.com.
-She also made her debut with Virginia Opera, reprising Yum-Yum, in The Mikado, and will be featured with the company as one of three sopranos in their Simply Sopranos Gala Fundraising Weekend, leading up to a recital by Renee Fleming.
-Recent appearances include a return to Opera Theatre Saint Louis, American Lyric Opera and a debut with Amarillo Opera.
-The soprano returned to New York City Opera in 2010 for performances as Laoula in L’Etoile following her performances of the Fairy Godmother in Cendrillon.
-A winner of the 2006 Metropolitan Opera National Council Grand Finals, the New York Times wrote "Katherine Jolly used her agile, bright lyric soprano to superb effect in showpieces from Mozart's ‘Entfuhrung aus dem Serail’ and ‘Ariadne auf Naxos.’"
-Ms. Jolly returned to the Met in the spring of 2010 to workshop a new production with the company, and was featured with City Opera’s VOX series for new operas, in Acquanetta, and Josephine, broadcast on NPR.
+She also made her debut with Virginia Opera, reprising Yum-Yum, in The Mikado, and was featured with the company as one of three sopranos in their Simply Sopranos Gala Fundraising Weekend, leading up to a recital by Renee Fleming.
+The soprano returned to New York City Opera in 2010 for performances as Laoula in L’Etoile following her performances of the Fairy Godmother in Cendrillon, in 2007.
+A winner of the 2006 Metropolitan Opera National Council Grand Finals, the New York Times wrote "Katherine Jolly used her agile, bright lyric soprano to superb effect in showpieces from Mozart's Entführung aus dem Serail and Ariadne auf Naxos.
+Ms. Jolly returned to the Met in the spring of 2010 to workshop An Enchanted Island with the company, and was featured with City Opera’s VOX series for new operas, in Acquanetta, and Josephine, broadcast on NPR.